aidantd/SD6-HARPS/README.md

 │   └── peripherals/            Contains the code for the system's peripherals │       └── bme280.c
 │       └── bme280.h
-│   └── tasks/                  Contains the system's tasks │       └── pt-task.c
+│   └── tasks/                  Contains all the system's tasks │       └── pt-task.c
 │       └── weatherAPI-task.c
 │   └── userHAL/                Contains the code for the HAL